tuffy/flac-codec/README.md

 - Provides an easy writing API
   - If you can provide bytes, there's an encoder that implements `std::io::Write`
   - If you can provide samples, a `Write`-like interface is also provided
+- Encoding process modeled on the reference implementation's and achieves similar compression when using identical parameters
 - Offers multithreaded encoding via the optional `rayon` feature for better performance

 ## Analyzes Files

 - Parses FLAC files to Rust data structures
 - Can rebuild FLAC files from those same data structures
 - Is able to round-trip files that are byte-for-byte identical to the originals

 ## Tested